oscarArismendi/advent-of-code/2025/src/main/kotlin/day01/Readme.md

 1. When the value is more than 100
 ## Solution
 1. Do the module of 100 for the value of the rotation
+## Learnings
+1. Try to do functions so it's easier to debug